albar965/littlenavmap-manual/src/en/index.rst

 Support forum at `AVSIM <https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/>`__.
 The sources of this manual are availabe on `Github <https://github.com/albar965/littlenavmap-manual>`__.

-**New completely revised version of the Little Navmap 2.4 manual.**
+**New completely revised version of the user manual for Little Navmap version 2.4.**

 --------------